 Each of these has their own benefits -- tile is strong, earthen floors use the materials already on site.
 But each has their own downsides, too -- wool is often imported from New Zealand and cement is very unforgiving for household living.
 And many of these methods are still relatively new in U.S. homes, so finding the materials and labor may be as costly -- economically and environmentally -- as traditional floors.

 As a consumer, probably your best chance for a green floor is to research what's available in your area and balance that with the cost and aesthetic values.
-To learn about more green flooring options, take a walk through the links on the next page.
+To learn about more green flooring options, take a walk through the links below.